 Sole Traders & Partnerships – Business Rescue

-We provide business rescue advice and services for small and medium sized businesses across Cardiff, Newport and South Wales.
-We can arrange a business Individual Voluntary Arrangements (IVA) and Partnership Voluntary Arrangements (PVA) to protect your business.
+We work with small and medium sized businesses across Cardiff, Newport and South Wales.
+We arrange business Individual Voluntary Arrangements (IVA) and Partnership Voluntary Arrangements (PVA).

 The earlier you take advice the more likely it is that the business can be rescued.
-A Voluntary Arrangement will consolidate the debt, stop further interest and charges, and prevent litigation and bankruptcy proceedings.
+A Voluntary Arrangement will:

 We offer the following services to sole traders and partnerships:

 An Individual Voluntary Arrangement (IVA) can allow a sole trader to come to an arrangement with their creditors which is manageable and allows them to repay what they can afford.

 The most common type of arrangement allows an individual to make agreed monthly payments to their creditors over a fixed period of time, often five years.

 An IVA can only be arranged by a licensed Insolvency Practitioner.
 The process begins by reviewing your trading income against your expenditure and to work out what you can reasonably afford to pay to your creditors.
 The business will be reviewedto find out whether and changes can make it more profitable.

 An IVA Proposal is drawn up to put to the creditors.
 Essentially this explains to the creditors why you need to enter the IVA and why this is a good outcome for them compared to the costly bankruptcy process.